vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 ![Flying range parameters](images/flying-range-menu.png)

-- Glide ratio: Determines how fast you sink; glide ratio is given in km gliding per 1000m sinking.
+- Glide ratio: Determines how fast you sink; the glide ratio is given in km gliding per 1000m sinking.

 A half-transparent blue cone appears on the selected point, showing the areas